orobardet/gitlab-ci-linter/README.md

 ## Migrating from old bash script version

-If you don't want to/can't update your existing repositories with a a pre-commit hook to the old bash script, the best way is to replace the script with a symlink to the new binary.
+If you don't want to/can't update your existing repositories with a pre-commit hook to the old bash script, the best way is to replace the script with a symlink to the new binary.
 It's a drop-in replacement.

 But it would be better to remove (manually) the previous pre-commit hook link, and then install the new go version: